 It was a successful operation for the United States Army and was the final major military engagement between the Navajo and the Americans.

-In 1868, after four years of exile, the Navajo were allowed to return to their homeland.
-The site is operated by the National Park Service.
+In 1868, the Navajo were allowed to return to their homeland after four years of exile.
+The National Park Service operates the site.
 The Visitor Center is three miles from Route 191 in Chinle, Arizona.

 Contact Information: